 Final pieces of advice

 An article of this length can’t begin to cover all of the facets that are relevant to this topic.
 Students and parents should take the time to look at other areas so that they are informed.

-A few areas for further research on your part could include recruitment (especially sorority recruitment which can be a complex process), how culturally based organizations are similar and different from historically white organizations, housing expectations and requirements, and recognized vs. unrecognized groups on a particular campus.
+A few areas for further research on your part could include recruitment (especially sorority recruitment which can be a complex process), how culturally based organizations are similar and different from historically white organizations, housing expectations, and requirements, and recognized vs. unrecognized groups on a particular campus.
 (Unrecognized groups are not officially affiliated with a particular campus but still have student members.
-Often this lack of recognition is based on a history of disciplinary actions against the group).
+This lack of recognition is often based on a history of disciplinary actions against the group).

 Greek Life can be a fun and rewarding experience for many students, but it is not for everyone.
 If your student is interested in exploring this aspect of collegiate life, you should be involved as you would be with any major decision.